leonawicz/Downscaling/docs/md/ds_minmax_temps.md

 *    Conditional delta downscaling of minimum and maximum temperature on downscaled mean temperature *directly addresses the order statistics violation* where monotonically increasing minimum, mean and maximum temperatures are required, *given that proper order is observed in the raw GCM data*.
 *    Procedurally, the conditional delta downscaling method is a *clear analog* to the initial, usual delta downscaling method.
-*    This method *leaves minimum temperature alone*, allowing it to be downscaled in the standard manner.
+*    This method *leaves mean temperature alone*, allowing it to be downscaled in the standard manner.
 *    The downscaled outputs *retain information about separation of minimum and maximum from mean* in both time and space that was present in the raw GCM inputs.
 *    *No complex statistical model is required* to be coupled the delta method to address the multivariate support violation.
 The same basic delta method concepts are applied as a chain method; only the reference used to describe the deltas changes - mean temperature with respect to the PRISM climatology